 How to report a pollution problem

-If you still wish to report an issue to us you can do this by using the My Wealden service or by contacting us on the details below.
+If you still wish to report an issue to us you can do this by using the My Wealden service.

 There is a provision within the Environmental Protection Act 1990 (section 82) for people to be able to take their own action against a neighbour who is materially interfering with the use of your property.